The Adoption Home Study Process

 The above steps culminate in a written home study report that includes the social worker's findings.
 The home study report will include some of the following:

 Upon approval of the home study report, the prospective adoptive parents are eligible for placement.
 If the adoption services agency matches them with a child, they can complete the adoption process.

 Benefits of the Home Study Process

-Adopting a child can be a wonderful experience for both you and the child looking for a family.
-But, there are strict steps that must be followed before an adoption can be completed, including participating in a home study.
-If you have any questions about adoption, or would like help with the adoption process, it's a good idea to contact an experienced adoption attorney in your area.
+Adopting a child can be a wonderful experience for you and the child looking for a family.
+Adoptive families must follow strict steps before the finalization of an adoption.
+This includes participating in a home study.
+If you have questions about adoption or need help with the adoption process, contact an experienced local adoption attorney.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.